A Heavy Traffic Theory of Matching Queues: Model

+We restrict ourselves to arrival distributions $(a^c(z), a^s(z): z \in \bbZ)$} such that the underlying DTMC is irreducible and aperiodic with state-space $\bbZ$.
+For example, irreducibility is guaranteed if there is a non-zero probability that the DTMC will transition to a higher or a lower value for any $z \in \bbZ$.
+We later impose a weaker restriction than this (see Condition~\ref{ass: irreducibility}) for our analysis.
+Given irreducibility, aperiodicity is guaranteed if there exists a $z \in \bbZ$ such that $a^c(z) = a^s(z)$ with non-zero probability.
+To reiterate, we assume the DTMC governing the imbalance is irreducible (over $\bbZ$) and aperiodic.
 Therefore, given the pricing policy, if the DTMC is positive recurrent, there exists a unique stationary distribution and we say that the DTMC is stable.
-We denote the imbalance in steady state with a bar on top, i.e. $\barz$.
+We denote the imbalance in steady state with a bar on top, i.e., $\barz$.

 Ideally, one would like to analytically obtain the exact distribution of the imbalance in the steady state.
-However, this is not possible in general, and so we study the two-sided queue in an asymptotic regime.
-In particular, we will consider a sequence of pricing policies parametrized by $\eta$.
-Thus, we have a sequence of functions $(\phi_\eta^c(\cdot),\phi_\eta^s(\cdot))$ and the sequence of policies are such that

-In words, we are interested in the performance of pricing policies such that the external control vanishes, analogous to the heavy traffic regime in a single server queue as explained in the introduction.
-In particular, we focus on the following family of policies that are characterized by two parameters, $\epsilon_\eta>0$ and $\tau_\eta>0$.
+However, this is not possible in general, so we study the matching queue in an asymptotic regime.
+We are interested in the performance of pricing policies such that the external control vanishes, analogous to the heavy traffic regime in a single server queue as explained in the introduction. \revcolor{In particular, we consider a sequence of pricing policies parametrized by $\eta$ and restrict ourselves to the following family of policies characterized by two parameters, $\epsilon_\eta>0$ and $\tau_\eta>0$ as well as Borel measurable control curves $\phi^c : \bbR \rightarrow \bbR$, $\phi^s : \bbR \rightarrow \bbR$ and maximum and minimum arrival rates $\lambda_{\max} \geq \lambda_{\min} \geq 0$ and $\mu_{\max} \geq \mu_{\min} \geq 0$.
+For all $z \in \bbZ$ and $\eta > 0$, we have